apache/fluo/README.md

 installed and running on a single node.
 These instructions assume an Accumulo 1.6 instance is already running.

 You will need observers to run.
-You can use the [jinex][7] examples observers.
+You can use the [phrasecount][7] examples observers, check out its instructions for setting up observers in `initialization.properties`.
-[Jinex][7] is a probably a bit too complicated for a starting example, will create something simpler soon.

 ```
 OJAR=<location of observer jar>